henhouseai/henhouse/README.md

 **Key Terms:**

-- **Deployment Box**: Your Linux server (developed and tested on Ubuntu, but should work on most Linux distributions) that's accessible over the internet.
-This is where Henhouse runs in production, serving web requests and hosting your content.
+- **Deployment Box**: Your Linux server (developed and tested on Ubuntu Server 24.x, but should work on most Linux distributions) that's accessible over the network (local-only or remote with static IP).
+This is where Henhouse runs in production, serving web requests and hosting your content. **Deployment boxes are designed to be part of a cluster** - you can start with a single box and expand to multiple boxes (4-5 or more) for optimization and load distribution. **Do NOT use your developer box (Mac laptop, etc.) as a deployment box** - while Macs can host NGINX, they are not suitable for full Henhouse deployment.

 - **Henhouse**: A Henhouse Framework-enabled project.
   - The Henhouse Framework is an extensible and upgradable framework (via the `ext/` folder)